 - Have you been diagnosed with any medical conditions?

-- Have you been treated for other psychiatric symptoms or mental disorders in the past?
-If yes, what type of therapy was most helpful?
+- Have you been treated for other mental health disorders in the past?
+If yes, what type of treatment was most helpful?

 - Have you ever thought about harming yourself or others?

 - Do you drink alcohol or use recreational drugs?
 If so, how often?